hashicorp/katakoda/terraform-provider-intro/order-create.md

 `curl -X GET  -H "Authorization: ${HASHICUPS_TOKEN}" localhost:19090/orders/1 | jq`{{execute T2}}

-You should see something similar to the following:
+The response will look similar to the following.

 ```
 {